jdbann/emailaddress.horse/_drafts/may-2021-reading.md

 [**Brutal Quest**](https://mammoth-miniatures.onlineweb.shop/Brutal_Quest/p6748004_21082888.aspx "Brutal Quest by Mammoth Miniatures") **by Mammoth Miniatures** — Took a wild foray into wargaming and was a little disappointed.
 I have nothing to compare this to so can't really rate this as a wargaming ruleset itself, but it just seems to have all the measuring and calculating I got bored of with D&D.

 [**Cities of the Dying Land**](https://reverendunclebastard.itch.io/cities-of-the-dying-land "Cities of the Dying Lang by Reverend Uncle Bastard on Itch.io") **by Reverend Uncle Bastard** — A pamphlet of random prompts and inspiration.
 When I make my own clothbound custom GM screen, there will be a little pocket specifically sized to fit this.

+The month was light on books but heavier on games.
+I felt the need to get through my pile!
+But there is still a long list to go!